 Many organizations choose 802.1X on WiFi (WPA-Enterprise) as an effective WiFi authentication method since it uses a different encrypted key for each authenticated user to ensure a high level of wireless security.
 The method has been viewed as the gold standard for secure WiFi authentication for many years, however, it requires additional infrastructure (RADIUS server and client software/OS), as well as the networking setup expertise to manually configure it.

 Nebula now offers a new cloud authentication method through the Dynamic Personal Pre-Shared Key (DPPSK) feature – made available the first time to the SMB market.
 Just like WPA2-Personal, the traffic between the AP and wireless clients is all encrypted.
 The algorithm used in encrypting the wireless traffic is a combination between the client’s hardware information and the password.
 In a typical WPA2-Personal security, all wireless clients may only use the same password.
 This means that if a hacker trying to steal personal information is aware of the shared WiFi password of an establishment, the hacker can unencrypt the wireless traffic much more easily.

 However, With DPPSK, each wireless client can access the WiFi using different passwords.
 This creates an environment where each wireless client’s traffic uses a unique encryption key for enhanced security.
-In addition, with a quick setup in NCC, the passwords can be customized to expire or last for a particular timeframe; thus, making the management of WiFi access for multiple users much more simple, convenient and secure.
+In addition, with a quick setup in NCC, the passwords can be customized to expire in a particular timeframe; thus, making the management of WiFi access for multiple users much more simple, convenient and secure.